We left our story with me realizing I couldn't find DS.....

-I circled and circled the small playground, and started to panic as I couldn't find her anywhere.
-Her SOP on playground equipment is usually to find one thing she really likes to do, like a slide, and do it over and over and over again.
-But she wasn't doing the slide.
-She was gone.
+I circled and circled the small playground, and started to panic as I couldn't find him anywhere.
+His SOP on playground equipment is usually to find one thing he really likes to do, like a slide, and do it over and over and over again.
+But he wasn't doing the slide.
+He was gone.
 Just.
 Gone.
 I panicked.
 C started looking.
 I desperately tried to call J but couldn't get through.

-The one and possibly only non-brainless thing I had done that evening was put DD's name and my phone number on a sticker on her shirt.
-DS had one, too.
-I knew, if she was found, that someone could try to call me.
-Except phones weren't working.
+The one and possibly only non-brainless thing I had done that evening was put DS's name and my phone number on a sticker on her shirt.
+His sib had one, too.
+I knew, if he was found, that someone could try to call me.
+Except phones weren't working because there was just so much traffic.
 J finally returned and began looking with us.
 My baby was missing and I have never felt so afraid in my entire life.

 When I am panicked, or even anxious, one thing that frequently happens is that I cannot see well.
 I mean, I do see things, but I can almost never find the thing I am looking for when I am upset or worried or in a hurry.
 Once I'm calm, the thing I need usually surfaces right where I'd been looking.
 I find this terribly annoying.
 One learning theorist has a book out about lateral dominance and how it can affect our ability to take in and process information.
 I love her work and what she says about how we function under stress fits me to a T.

-So, I am at Comfest, surrounded by thousands of people and more stressed than I have ever been and I am trying to look for my daughter.
+So, I am at Comfest, surrounded by thousands of people and more stressed than I have ever been and I am trying to look for my child.
 Then my phone rang.
 It was a number I didn't know.
-I answered, shouting "DID YOU FIND HER?
-DO YOU HAVE MY DAUGHTER?" only to hear a woman's voice say "It's going right to voicemail."
-But I knew, then, that she was safe.
-A kind stranger had found her, was holding her, and trying to reach me.
-I calmed down immediately, turned around, and saw her.
+I answered, shouting "DID YOU FIND HIM?
+DO YOU HAVE MY CHILD?" only to hear a woman's voice say "It's going right to voicemail."
+But I knew, then, that he was safe.
+A kind stranger had found him, was holding him, and trying to reach me.
+I calmed down immediately, turned around, and saw him.
 In a woman's arms, crying.
-She was, maybe, 10 feet from the playground area-- just across a sidewalk.
+He was, maybe, 10 feet from the playground area-- just across a sidewalk.

 Relief.
-Ohthankyoujesusthereismybabysweetbabygirl.
-I had her in my arms before the woman who had been holding her was able to finish asking if she was mine.
+Ohthankyoujesusthereismybabysweetbabychild.
+I had him in my arms before the woman who had been holding him was able to finish asking if he was mine.
 I have never, once, made fun of people who have their children on little backpack-leashes, but I have been near people who scoff and insult those parents.
 In the future, should anyone make such a comment around me, I will slap them.

 ....final part tomorrow, I promise.